-The Authority has, in Volume 1, analysed the tariff structure, and the efficiency implications of the tariff structure, to apply to SunWater's schemes.
+In Volume 1, the Authority analysed the tariff structure, and the efficiency implications of the tariff structure, to apply to SunWater's schemes.

-The Authority considers that, in general, aligning the tariff structure with fixed and variable costs will manage volume risk over the regulatory period and send efficient price signals.
-To signal the efficient level of water use, the Authority recommends that all, and only, variable costs be recovered through a volumetric charge.
+The Authority considered that, in general, aligning the tariff structure with fixed and variable costs will manage volume risk over the regulatory period and send efficient price signals.
+To signal the efficient level of water use, the Authority recommended that all, and only, variable costs be recovered through a volumetric charge.

-In response to the irrigators' submission regarding water reliability and Part A charges, the Authority notes that under current legislative and contractual arrangements (and the Ministerial

-Direction), customers must bear all the costs of water supply incurred by SunWater, irrespective of whether it is made available or not (provided the costs of supply are efficient and prudent).
+In response to the irrigators' submission regarding water reliability and Part A charges, the Authority noted that under current legislative and contractual arrangements (and the Ministerial Direction), customers must bear all the costs of water supply incurred by SunWater, irrespective of whether it is made available or not (provided the costs of supply are efficient and prudent).

-The Authority recognises that its proposed tariff structure will affect parties that rarely use their full WAEs.
+The Authority recognised that its proposed tariff structure will affect parties that rarely use their full WAEs.
 This is an outcome consistent with current legislative and contractual arrangements (and the Ministerial Direction).
-The transitioning to the new tariff structure is assessed further in Chapter 6 - Draft Prices.